Nain, Newfoundland and Labrador: Media

 Nain has two radio services available.

 CKOK-FM is a low-power (LP) re-broadcaster of CKHV broadcasting at 99.9 FM.
 Owned by the Okalakatiget Society, the station broadcasts a community radio format for the region's First Nations and Inuit communities.

 As of the end of 2014, the station now streams online.
 It broadcasts live during local programming only.

 There is also a local re-broadcaster of Happy Valley-Goose Bay's CBC Radio One feed, CBNZ.
 It operates on 740 AM.

 Transport

-Flights to Nain are at Nain Airport, and are available from Happy Valley-Goose Bay on Air Borealis (part of PAL Airlines).
+Nain is served by Nain Airport, with commercial flights to local Newfoundland towns primarily operated by Air Borealis (part of PAL Airlines).
+Longer-distance flights are also available from Happy Valley-Goose Bay.

 Between mid-June and mid-November (pending ice conditions), the ferry MV Kamutik W, operated by the Newfoundland and Labrador Government, provides weekly service from Goose Bay along the Atlantic Coast, with stops in Rigolet, Makkovik, Postville, Hopedale and Natuashish.
 Nain is the northernmost stop on the route; the ferry stays docked at Nain for about three hours before beginning its southbound route.